The secret connection between earthworm poop and climate change | CBC News

 Quideau doesn't think there's anything that can be done to stop the worm march through Canada.

 "What's important is that we can understand, quantify their effect better so that we can project better in the future what their influence will be.
-There might be ways then to manage a forest," said Quideau.
+There might be ways then to manage a forest."

-She and other researchers are hoping to do that just that in the next few years.
-They want to crack the secret of earthworm poop and determine how much carbon earthworms release and store in the earth.
+She and other researchers hope to do just that in the next few years.
+They want to crack the secret of earthworm poop, and determine how much carbon earthworms release and store in the earth.

 MORE TOP STORIES